Abram Fitkin: 1921–1927

-On October 1, 1921, Fitkin bought the St. Petersburg Electric Light and Power Co. from Bird Malcolm Latham (born July 5, 1885, in Mahanoy City, Pennsylvania; died January 12, 1961, in St. Petersburg, Florida), and renamed it the Pinellas County Power Co., which later became the Florida Power Corporation.
+On October 1, 1921, Fitkin bought the St. Petersburg Electric Light and Power Co. from Bird Malcolm Latham and renamed it the Pinellas County Power Co., which later became the Florida Power Corporation.

 On April 22, 1922, A.E.
 Fitkin & Co. purchased The Tidewater Power Company of Wilmington, N.C., which controlled the electric light, gas, and street railway companies of Wilmington, North Carolina, from Hugh MacRae for $5,000,000.
 Fitkin became president and Harty became vice president.

 On October 30, 1922, Fitkin took over the Clearwater Lighting Company in Clearwater, Florida, through the Tide Water Power Company, and merged its assets with those of the St. Petersburg Lighting Company on November 15, 1922, to create the original Florida Power Corporation.
 Fitkin was president of FPC until he appointed Bird Latham on October 25, 1925.
 In February 1923 Fitkin was able to announce a minimum 12% reduction in power rates for St. Petersburg customers.

 In 1923 A.E.
-Fitkin & Co. had established the National Public Service Corporation (incorporated in Virginia in 1923), with Fitkin as president, to be a holding company for their utilities in eight US states, including its Jersey Central Power and Light Company.
+Fitkin & Co. had established the National Public Service Corporation, with Fitkin as president, to be a holding company for their utilities in eight US states, including its Jersey Central Power and Light Company.

 In February 1924 A.E.
 Fitkin & Co. negotiated the purchase of the Miami Municipal street railway from Carl G. Fisher, after having already purchased the electric light and power plant at Miami Beach and the Miami Beach Electric Railway for $1,500,000.

 On March 16, 1924, A.E.
 Fitkin & Co. announced that they had acquired the Tri-County Electric Co. of Pompton Lakes, and the Consolidated Gas Company of New Jersey, which they would merge with their Jersey Central Power and Light Corporation.

 By 1925 Fitkin had formed the Fitkin Realty and Improvement Company of Delaware, with one of its first projects the sale for $80,000 of a property at 5th Street and 1st Avenue South in St. Petersburg, Florida, to the Pinellas County Power Co. for the construction of the Florida Power Building, the headquarters of the Florida Power Corporation.